kiran-g/katacoda-scenarios/dockerintro/createimage/step3.md

 Build the C application using Makfile
-## Task

-Create an empty Makefile
+1. Create an empty Makefile
  `Makefile`{{open}} (Click here)

-Copy the following code into it:
+2. Copy the following code into it:
 <pre class="file" data-target="clipboard">
 all:
 &#09;gcc -o hello -static hello.c
 </pre>

-Now build the application:
+3. Now build the application:
 `make`{{execute}}

-Test the application by running it:
+4. Test the application by running it:
 `./hello`{{execute}}